atlassubbed/atlas-mini-dom/README.md

 ```
 <sup>[1] with an appropriate [JSX pragma](https://github.com/atlassubbed/atlas-relax-jsx-pragmas).</sup>

 Alone, this just creates an in-memory graph and updates it.
 It doesn't render anything to the DOM.
-Plugins are little listeners that can react to changes in the graph (remember, your <App/> describes a graph), and do stuff as a result.
+Plugins are little listeners that can react to changes in the graph (remember, `<App/>` describes a graph), and do stuff as a result.
 In this case, "stuff" means "rendering to the DOM".

 ### atlas-mini-dom is intentionally simple